-- The applicant should first raise their complaint in writing with an Admissions Advisor.
-In most cases this should be the member of staff who processed the application unless the complaint is about that individual.
-In those cases the complaint should be addressed to the Admissions Manager (contact details for the appropriate member of staff can be found on the website).
+- The applicant should first raise their complaint in writing with an Admissions Officer.
+In most cases this should be the member of staff who processed the application, unless the complaint is about that individual.
+In those cases, the complaint should be addressed to the Admissions Pre-enrolment Manager.

-- Where the complaint concerns non-selection and the Admissions Advisor is satisfied that the application was considered fairly and that the decision complies with the selection policy, he/she will respond explaining the context of the decision and any selection processes that were applied.
-The Admissions Advisor will also at this stage draw to the attention of the complainant the Complaints Procedures, should they wish to pursue the matter further.
+- Where the complaint concerns non-selection and the Admissions Officer is satisfied that the application was considered fairly and that the decision complies with the selection procedure, they will respond explaining the context of the decision and any selection processes that were applied.
+The Admissions Officer will also at this stage draw to the attention of the complainant the Complaints Procedures, should they wish to pursue the matter further.

-- In relation to complaints about all other matters relating to the admissions process, the Admissions Advisor will provide written reasons for his/her decision.
+- In relation to complaints about all other matters relating to the admissions process, the Admissions Officer will provide written reasons for their decision.

-- If the Admissions Advisors concludes that the decision was unfair and/or not in accordance with the Admissions Policy; he/she will refer to complaint to the Head of Admissions in accordance with paragraph 9.
+- If the Admissions Officer concludes that the decision was unfair and/or not in accordance with the Admissions Procedure; they will refer the complaint to the Head of Admissions in accordance with paragraph 9.

-- If the applicant is dissatisfied with the response received from the Admissions Advisor or Admissions Manager, they should submit, within 10 working days of receiving the response from the Admissions Advisor or Admissions Manager, a written complaint to the Head of Admissions.
+- If the applicant is dissatisfied with the response received from the Admissions Officer or Admissions Pre-enrolment Manager, they should submit, within 10 working days of receiving the response from the Admissions Officer or Admissions Pre-enrolment Manager, a written complaint to the Head of Admissions.
 Any complaints received out of the timeframe will not be considered.